rexim/Loprog/README.md

 * `$ sbt 'run <source-code-file>'` — run the Loprog interpreter with a source code file.
 There are some examples in the `examples` directory.
 Feel free to experiment with them.

+## Contribution ##

+Any bug reports, suggestions, and improvements are welcome.

 ## License ##